Lowering the Drinking Age: a Case for Change

 Order now

-The breathalyzer confirmed my inebriation, surpassing the limit of .08 blood alcohol content.
-I didn’t think I was intoxicated.
-I was locked up inside a cold confinement facility in Keesler Air Force Base, Mississippi.
-As a young military member, I was charged with underaged drinking under the Uniform Code of Military Justice, the military version of the justice system.
-A week after the incident, I was given a letter of reprimand and base restriction order by my commanding officer.
-The punishment seemed harsh at that time, but I was very fortunate.
-According to the state of Mississippi website, if I was arrested by a peace officer outside the confines of the base, I would have spent a night in jail, served at least thirty days of community service, ordered to pay a fine up to five hundred dollars and have a misdemeanor on my record (www.dor.ms.gov).
+The consequences were significant: I faced disciplinary action under the Uniform Code of Military Justice, the military's justice system.
+I received a letter of reprimand and a base restriction order.
+At the time, the punishment seemed harsh, but in hindsight, I was fortunate.
+According to the state of Mississippi's website, if I had been arrested by a civilian officer outside the base, I would have faced a night in jail, at least thirty days of community service, a fine of up to five hundred dollars, and a misdemeanor on my record.

 The deadline is too short to read someone else's essay